Eleocharis Acicularis, Spikerush

 Spikerush is Commonly Planted Near Water

-It likes very wet conditions so it is great around ponds and streams.
+It likes very wet conditions, so it is excellent around ponds and streams.
 It does help with erosion but is a slow grower usually just a few inches each year.
 Full sun is best and shallow water works best for this grass.
-These can grow completely submerged underwater and appear like an underwater plant.
-These grasses are a great source of food for wildlife such as fish, ducks and or reptiles because of the micro and macro invertebrates that make this grass home.
+These can grow submerged entirely underwater and appear like an underwater plant.
+These grasses are an excellent source of food for wildlife such as fish, ducks and or reptiles because of the micro and macroinvertebrates that make this grass home.

 Spikerush grass can be classified as either a perennial or a native grass.

 The roots run deep but love water.
 This plant is commonly planted around ponds, lakes, streams, water beds.
 This grass has small flowers which are easily transplanted when the wind blows because it transplants the seeds to other places.
 This plant grows underwater and can be grown both indoors and out.